truid-app/client-integration/README.md

 Point your mac/windows browser to `http://<your_hostname.local>:8080/index.html`.

 Select either `Onboarding session` or `Login session`.

-_Note:_

-The QR flow for remote login is not yet fully implemented, and will return access denied.

 ### Try the web client on same device